11 Questions to Ask When Buying a House for the First Time

 1. How Much Can I Afford?

-This is one of the first questions to ask yourself when buying a house for the first time.
-To identify your budget for a house, start by taking a hard look at your personal finances, including your income, monthly expenses, and debt.
-To determine your current monthly expenditures, review your spending and add up your regular monthly expenses like your phone bill, food, transportation, utilities and dependent care.
-It’s important to include insurance premiums (on auto, medical, life and any other policies you may have) when budgeting for buying a house for the first time.
-Our budgeting tips can help you put this data together, and our house calculator can also help you determine the mortgage you may qualify for.
+To identify your budget for a house, start by taking a close look at your personal finances, including your income, monthly expenses and debt.
+You can figure out your current monthly expenses by reviewing your spending and adding up your regular monthly expenses like your phone bill, food, transportation, utilities and dependent care.
+Add to this your insurance premiums (auto, medical, life and any other policies you may have) and regular debt payments, including student debt.

+Our budgeting tips can help you put this data together, and our mortgage guide can also help you determine the mortgage you may qualify for.
 Keep in mind, owning a home often brings added monthly expenses — both expected and unexpected.

 2. Do I Have Money for a Down Payment?